 Everything can be made in a food processor but if you want it extra creamy, transfer the filling to a high-speed blender to make it even smoother.
-This is optional but it means cleaning another piece of equipment.
+It do this but it means cleaning another piece of equipment, it is optional.
 Either way it will be delicious.

 You’ll need some time to let the pumpkin cheesecake set in the refrigerator.
 I recommend letting it chill overnight but you can eat it after 4 hours.